Wales in Pictures: 22 Beautiful Places to Photograph

 There's nothing to dislike about Wales.
 The locals are friendly, it's steeped in history, the mountains are high, and the beaches are vast.
 If you're hoping to get truly shutter happy on holiday, you won't be disappointed by this United Kingdom gem.

 Hoping to snap a few photos of bustling city life?
 You can do that aplenty in Cardiff.
-Want to capture true serenity?
+Want to capture images of beautiful serenity?
 Head to Snowdonia National Park.
 Hoping to eternalize a medieval castle?
 There are plenty to choose from in this small, yet captivating country.

 This list will help you choose a few picturesque spots to add to your itinerary.